BAIGUANGMEI/BAIGUANGMEI/README.md

 ## 🧑‍💻 About Me

-- 🚀 Self taught developer
+- 🚀 Currently Studying at the University of Hong Kong
-- 🌱 Currently learning data analysis
+- 🌱 Learning data analysis, preparing the internship
-- 💼 Passionate about solving complex problems and building user-friendly applications
-- 🌟 Committed to writing clean, efficient, and maintainable code
-- 📫 Reach me at: meizhihan111@outlook.com
+- 💼 Exploring the Hong Kong

 ## 🛠️ Technologies & Tools